fmatter/lingdocs/README.md

 [![PyPI](https://img.shields.io/pypi/v/pylingdocs.svg)](https://pypi.org/project/pylingdocs)
 ![Versions](https://img.shields.io/pypi/pyversions/pylingdocs)

-The main functionalities are showcased in the demo, consisting of a [PDF file](https://raw.githubusercontent.com/fmatter/pylingdocs/main/docs/demo.pdf) generated from [this text](https://github.com/fmatter/pylingdocs/blob/main/docs/demo.txt) and [this dataset](https://github.com/fmatter/pylingdocs/tree/main/tests/data/cldf).
+The main functionalities of `pylingdocs` are showcased in the demo, where [this text](https://github.com/fmatter/pylingdocs/blob/main/docs/demo.txt), using and [this dataset](https://github.com/fmatter/pylingdocs/tree/main/tests/data/cldf), is turned into a [PDF file](https://raw.githubusercontent.com/fmatter/pylingdocs/main/docs/demo.pdf) and an [HTML file](https://raw.githubusercontent.com/fmatter/pylingdocs/main/docs/demo.html).
+Integration into CLLD web apps is possible with the [clld-markdown-plugin](https://github.com/clld/clld-markdown-plugin/); an example can be inspected [here](https://fl.mt/yawarana-sketch).

 The documentation lives at [pylingdocs.readthedocs.io](https://pylingdocs.readthedocs.io).

 Currently the development version of `cldfviz` is needed (of which pypi disapproves), so to install: